vishaltak/gitlab-development-kit/doc/howto/kubernetes/useful_commands.md

+---
+stage: Ecosystem
+group: Contributor Experience
+info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://about.gitlab.com/handbook/engineering/ux/technical-writing/#assignments
+---

 # Kubernetes - useful commands

 This is a reference list of some useful commands one might need when contributing to Auto DevOps.